UDN

 Training Course

-Evaluation of Undiagnosed and Rare Conditions
+Evaluation of Undiagnosed and Rare Conditions – May 12 and 13, 2026

 Overview

-The goal of this training course is to teach methods of undiagnosed patient evaluation to students, clinicians, and researchers so that they can apply them at their own institutions.
+The goal of this training course was to teach methods of undiagnosed patient evaluation to students, clinicians, and researchers so that they can apply them at their own institutions.
 After the course, attendees may refer particularly challenging cases to the Undiagnosed Diseases Network (UDN) but ideally will be able to diagnose and care for many patients with rare diseases locally.

-The training is led by investigators from the UDN clinical sites, cores, and Data Management Coordinating Center along with the Undiagnosed Diseases Network Foundation (UDNF).
+The training was led by investigators from the UDN clinical sites, cores, and Data Management Coordinating Center along with the Undiagnosed Diseases Network Foundation (UDNF).
 Content includes effective strategies for diagnosis, the clinical evaluation, sequencing analysis and functional study approaches, with patient partnership highlighted throughout.

 Target Audience